hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 the remote system.

-For the same reasons that `ReadResource` is only a _best effort_ at detecting changes outside of Terraform, a provider may not be able to fully support importing for all resource types.
+For the same reasons that `ReadResource` is only a _best effort_ at detecting changes outside of mnptu, a provider may not be able to fully support importing for all resource types.
 In that case, the provider developer must choose between the following options: